Brooksby Melton College

 SMB College Group was created in 2020 through the merger of Stephenson College and Brooksby Melton College.

-The college had three campuses: Stephenson Campus in Coalville, Melton Campus in the heart of Melton Mowbray and Brooksby Campus which is about 6 mi west of Melton in the village of Brooksby including the late–16th-century manor house, Brooksby Hall.
+SMB College Group had three campuses: Stephenson Campus in Coalville, Melton Campus in the heart of Melton Mowbray and Brooksby Campus which is about 6 mi west of Melton in the village of Brooksby including the late–16th-century manor house, Brooksby Hall.